ManuelPopp/FieldworkTools/photomission/readme.md

 From there, run the command with the following syntax:

 ```
-python photomission.py --slot i -dsm "/path/to/dsm.tif" --poi_path "/path/to/points.gpkg" -out "/output/directory"
+python photomission.py --slot i -dsm "/path/to/dsm.tif" --poi_path "/path/to/points.gpkg" -out "/output/directory" -tolat yy.yyyy -tolon xx.xxxx --flightaltitude A
 ```

-where `i` is the index of the mission slot you want to use.
+where `i` is the index of the mission slot you want to use, `xx.xxxx` is the latuitude of the takeoff location, `yy.yyyy` is the longitiude of the takeoff location, and  `A` is the flight altitude between photo points.
 All spatial data must be in **EPSG:4326**.

 ---